 They roast on environmentally friendly roasters and sell coffees that are often fairtrade and organic.
 They are committed to selling the best coffees for you and for the planet.

 Coffee from Costa Rica is some of the most versatile coffee around.
-It has the potential of doing extremely well as a light roast, medium roast and a dark roast.
+It has the potential of doing extremely well as a light roast, medium roast, and a dark roast.
 These beans have the ability to please everybody, and the roasting process leaves plenty of room for error if you're a novice.